 Other Surveillance Partnerships

-ICE's surveillance ecosystem extends beyond Palantir:
+ICEβs surveillance ecosystem extends beyond Palantir:

-• ICE agents have gained access to a nationwide database of automatic license plate readers provided by Flock Safety, despite having no formal contract with the company
+- At least $3,614,000 worth of contracts between the agency and Clearview, a facial recognition platform, to provide software that may reveal a personβs name and social media profiles- ICE agents have gained access to a nationwide database of automatic license plate readers provided by Flock Safety, despite having no formal contract with the company

 Bottom Line

-The Mobile Fortify app represents a significant escalation in ICE's surveillance capabilities, bringing border-style biometric identification into domestic enforcement.
-While not directly built by Palantir, it operates within a broader surveillance ecosystem that heavily involves Palantir's data analytics and tracking systems.
+The Mobile Fortify app represents a significant escalation in ICEβs surveillance capabilities, bringing border-style biometric identification into domestic enforcement.
+While not directly built by Palantir, it operates within a broader surveillance ecosystem that heavily involves Palantirβs data analytics and tracking systems.
 The expansion of the surveillance state raises civil liberty concerns, not just for migrants, but for all Americans, as facial recognition technology can misidentify individuals and lacks comprehensive legal oversight at the federal level.

-This development reflects the Trump administration's broader push to leverage advanced technology for immigration enforcement, raising fundamental questions about privacy, due process, and the extent of government surveillance in American communities.
+This development reflects the Trump administrationβs broader push to leverage advanced technology for immigration enforcement, raising fundamental questions about privacy, due process, and the extent of government surveillance in American communities.